datavis2020/datavis2020.github.io/lectures.md

 * Tamara Munzner: Manipulate View (Chapter 11)  in Tamara Munzner: Visualization Analysis & Design.
 * Tominski, Christian, et al. "Interactive lenses for visualization: An extended survey."
 Computer Graphics Forum.
 Vol. 36.
 No. 6.
 2017.

-## 11. Advanced: Evaluating visualization techniques
+## Week 11.
+Advanced: Evaluating visualization techniques
 This lecture covers techniques to assess if a given visualization technique (existing or your own creation) is "successful".
 Successful is a broad term and refers to both effectiveness and efficiency in which a user or audience are supported in their analysis or understanding of the data.
 The lecture proposes five levels to check for success _Visibility_, _Readability_, _Understandability_, _Appropriateness_, _Truthfulness_.
 Evaluation methods involve a set of techniques from Human-Computer Interaction (HCI) such as _guidlines_,  _quantitative evaluation_, _qualitative visualization_, _user tracking_, _samples_, and _tasks_, and _statistical analysis_.